eddmann/eddmann.github.io/_posts/2016/2016-02-11-promisifying-error-first-asynchronous-callbacks-in-javascript.md

     );
 ```

-We are now able to wrap a function which uses the error-first callback paradigm into a Promise, as demoed below.
+We are now able to wrap a function that uses the error-first callback paradigm into a Promise, as demonstrated below.

 ```js
 promisify(fs.readFile)('./hello.txt', 'utf8')